 The purpose of this model course is to provide maritime training organisations and their teaching staff with structured guidance on the delivery of training for senior management concerned with the delivery of AtoN service provision and their counterparts in the Competent Authority who have international responsibility for the provision of such services.

 Knowledge, skills and dedication of model course instructors are the key elements enabling those being trained (the participants) to acquire the necessary level of competence; that is the ability to perform defined tasks or duties effectively.
-It is not however the intention of this model course programme to restrict instructors in the manner in which they deliver their lectures, particularly as the cultural backgrounds of the participants may vary considerably from country to country.
+It is not however the intention of this model course programme to restrict instructors in the manner in which they deliver lectures, particularly as the cultural backgrounds of the participants may vary considerably from country to country.

 USE OF THE MODEL COURSE